 Gina from MoneywiseMoms.com asked, “What snacks won’t get poo-pooed by coaches and other parents?”
 With everything else you have to manage getting your athlete to the game on time, in the right color jersey, at the right field, the last thing you need to stress you out is after game snacks.
 Those obnoxious sports moms Allison asked about will surely let you know if you’ve done it wrong.
 The best option is to keep it simple and follow these cardinal rules for what NOT to bring on snack day.

 Anything with nuts.
 Peanut allergy is far too common, it’s not worth taking the risk.

 Sodas or artificial juice drinks.
 If you’re not a fan of sports drinks or don’t want to take a chance on coconut water, 100% juice or plain water is your best bet.

 Baked goods, candy, chips, or sugary foods.
 After your kiddo has poured his heart out on the field you may be tempted to reward his effort with a donut.
 Carbs are a great source of energy but do not replenish exerted energy very well.
 Not to mention, you surely don’t want to have to deal with the hyper sugar high or the cranky sugar crash afterward.

 Good options are whole fruit, dried fruit or raisins, snack crackers like Goldfish, graham crackers and other low sugar, low sodium foods.
 My favorite go to are Clif Kids Z Protein Bars.
 Alexandra’s favorite is the chocolate mint flavor.

 Are you enjoying the Sports Mom 101 series?
 Tell us your favorite part in the comments.
-Have you read the On The Sideline post yet?
+Have you read part 1 On The Sideline post yet?
 Check out the next post in the series on Battling Boredom.
 We’ll talk about how to keep yourself and your other littles occupied during long stretches on the sideline.